JeanCarloBejaran/Economic_Statistics_ETLs/README.md

-# Economic_Statistics_ETL
-  A template for scalable ETL maintenance and development operations.

-## Objective

-  The approach solves common challenges faced when collaborating on managing a scalable ETL system:

-  - Organizes the code to reduce redundancy and improve its integrity.
-  - Reduce codebase complexity.
-  - Transparency through specific error messages.
-  - Low onboarding learning curve.
-  - Coordinates multiple developers' efforts.
-  - The codebase solves a type of problem once.
-  - Simple, optimized for debugging modules of specific functionality at each level of processing.
-  - Increases the impact of a developer hour in maintaining, scaling and improving an ETL system.
-  - Expedites ETL development and deployment by leveraging templates of previous datasets.

-## Example Applications:

-    Scenario #1: 25 bug tickets vs one bug that fixes 25 datasets

-### Simulated context:

-One of the agencies we follow, The Department of Revenue, adds support for a special character in their Electricity datasets suite that result in errors for 25 ETLs.
-This data feeds critical down-stream assets and it is paramount that downtime is minimized.
-The original developers of these ETLs are no longer with the team.

-  #### Without the standard
-  A developer would:
-    - Guess by exploring to find where the original developer might have written the logic causing the bug.
-    - Read each module's code and familiarize with the author's coding style to fix for one dataset.
-    - Repeat this process for each dataset.

-  #### With the new standard
-A developer would:
-  - Follow the standard error message to access directly the level where special characters are processed on our codebase.
-  - Update the transform module used for this suite of datasets to include support for the special character if it is found.
-  - Once updated, the 25 dataset's ETLs are fixed and every other dataset importing that method is now immune to that bug.
-All from the change of one specific function on one specific module.

-#### Conclusion

-Each developer thinks and codes differently.
-The OOP module approach guarantees solving the problem once whereas a more liberal functional coding approach results in having to resolve the same issue across 25 different ETL routines according to how the original developer organized his code.

-    Scenario #2 Adding a new ETL.

-### Simulated context:

-The Energy Information Agency publishes a new dataset that adds carbon emissions per kWh information and we want to add that data.

-#### Without the standard
- The developer:
-  1. Implements and adds her personal way of extracting data from google Sheets files.
-  2. Implements her conversion function in the dataset's transform module.

-#### With the standard
-The developer:
-  1. Imports the high-level dataset extract module used for a similar dataset and only reconfigures the required variables for the new dataset.
-  2. Imports the high-level template module used for the transform routine of a similar dataset and imports the kWh to mWh function that has only been needed for one other dataset to meet our "only in kWh" data publishing requirement.

-#### Conclusion
-  - With the standard, the developer didn't write new logic but imported previously proven standard logic and adapted it to cover a new application.
-  - By design, the amount of code that has to be written to make a change or add a new dataset is optimized to be the minimum.
-  - Any new functionality is written with future reusability as a design paradigm.

-## Technologies Used:

-- Python3
-- Pandas
-- Object Oriented Programming
+## Economic Statistics ETL 📊

+### Objective 🎯

+This project tackles common challenges in managing a scalable ETL system:

+- ✅ **Organized Code**: Reduces redundancy and improves integrity.
+- ⬆️ **Simplified Complexity**: Makes the codebase easier to navigate.
+- 🔒 **Transparent Debugging**: Specific error messages for quicker fixes.
+- 📚 **Low Learning Curve**: Onboards new developers seamlessly.
+- 📚 **Collaboration Ready**: Streamlines team contributions.
+- ♻️ **One Problem, One Solution**: Solves issues universally, not redundantly.
+- 🔧 **Optimized Debugging**: Ensures modular debugging at each level.
+- ⏳ **Increased Efficiency**: Amplifies developer impact.
+- 🔄 **Reusable Templates**: Leverages previous work for expedited development.

+### Example Applications 📊

+#### Scenario #1: 25 Bug Tickets vs. One Bug Fix for 25 Datasets

+**Simulated Context:**

+The Department of Revenue introduces a special character in their Electricity datasets, breaking 25 ETLs.
+These datasets feed critical downstream assets, requiring urgent fixes.
+The original developers are unavailable.

+**Without the Standard:**
+- ❓ Guesswork to locate the issue in the original developer's code.
+- 🧐 Manual review of coding styles for each dataset.
+- ♻️ Repeat the process 25 times for each dataset.

+**With the Standard:**
+- 🔗 Follow the error message to the exact processing level.
+- ⚒️ Update the transform module for the dataset suite.
+- 💡 Fix all 25 datasets and future-proof the system with one change.

+**Conclusion:**

+The OOP module approach ensures a single solution for universal problems, contrasting with ad-hoc fixes that require repeated effort across multiple ETLs.

+---

+#### Scenario #2: Adding a New ETL 🔄

+**Simulated Context:**

+A new dataset from the Energy Information Agency includes carbon emissions per kWh data.
+You need to integrate it.

+**Without the Standard:**
+1. Develop custom extraction logic for Google Sheets.
+2. Implement a conversion function in the transform module.

+**With the Standard:**
+1. Import a high-level dataset extract module and reconfigure variables.
+2. Use a template transform module and a reusable kWh to mWh function.

+**Conclusion:**
+- ✨ Minimal new code required.
+- ♻️ Future-proof functionality by design.

+### Technologies Used 🚀

+- 🐍 Python 3
+- 📊 Pandas
+- 🔧 Object-Oriented Programming